 In this case, the licensee is usually free to use without paying any royalty charges once the content is licensed under a set of guidelines and usage terms.

 Some conditions can be, mentioning the creator or having to buy the content, which translates to a license of use.
 In this last case is where most selling Royalty Free Sounds are placed

-One important thing to keep in mind, is that Royalty Free DOES NOT mean copyright free.
-Meaning the original creator is still the copyright holder but give you the licensing for a specific use.
+One important thing to keep in mind is that Royalty Free DOES NOT mean copyright-free.
+Meaning the original creator is still the copyright holder but gives you the licensing for a specific use.

 Copyrights are the ownership titles and Royalties Free is the license to use that content under a set of guidelines and usage terms without having to pay royalties.